Rawlings Foundation Directors

 Jane Rawlings, President

-Jane Rawlings is the former publisher of the Pueblo Chieftain newspaper, a member of Pueblo Rotary Club and a graduate of Pueblo Centennial High School and Colorado College.
-Jane enjoys live theater, country music, English movies and reading books.
-She has been married to Dave Dill for almost 40 years, and they are proud parents of a red standard poodle named Charley and a poodle puppy Watson.
+Jane Rawlings is the former publisher of The Pueblo Chieftain newspaper, a member of Pueblo Rotary Club and a graduate of Pueblo Centennial High School and Colorado College.
+Jane enjoys live theater, Pilates, country music, English movies and reading books.
+She has been married to Dave Dill for over 40 years, and they are proud parents of a standard poodle named Watson.
+They have three daughters, 7 grandkids and 2 great-grands.
 Dave and Jane have lived all over the country from southern California to New York State to Texas and points in between.
-They also enjoy international travel and car trips in the State of Colorado and the US.

 Bob Rawlings, Jr., Vice President